LTEC and Library Information Sciences

 The dual degree program is a recognition of the intersection of information technology and library and information science in the digital age.
 Dual degrees enhance your potential for expanded employment opportunities.

-The primary employers are educational institutions, both public and private, at all levels: K through 12, postsecondary (community colleges and universities).
+The primary employers are educational institutions, both public and private, at all levels: K-12, post-secondary (community colleges and universities).
 Also government and private agencies like software companies, publishing companies, and companies and agencies with training and design departments, such as health care, manufacturing industries and large retail corporations.

 There is no single job title for learning design and educational technologists in organizations, but some examples include: Training Coordinator, Instructional Designer, Technology Support Specialist, Museum Education Specialist, and so on.